php-standard-library/docs/components/pseudo-random/README.md

   * [`$max` php]: The maximum value.

   If [`$min` php] is greater than [`$max` php], [`Psl\Exception\InvariantViolationException` php] is thrown.

-  > This function does not cause any external mutations.

   ```php
   use Psl\PseudoRandom;